Roho7/comp4024/weekly-reports/week2/week2-Meeting.md

 Wei-Che Lin [alywl40@nottingham.ac.uk](mailto:alywl40@nottingham.ac.uk)

 1. What did you do from previous meeting?
+- I created 'Kanban board' and 'Product requirement document' content on Jira.
 2. What are you working on moving forward from this meeting?
+- I will help update the Github content to Jira to help with project management.
 3. Any challenges to your progress?
+- I was a little unfamiliar with how to update information to Github which has been resolved in this meeting.

 Jingwen Xu [alyjx30@nottingham.ac.uk](mailto:alyjx30@nottingham.ac.uk)